Hooleymass/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 16
 ```
 ## Note
-The standard library provides a similar function: strlen.
-Run man strlen to learn more.
+The standard library provides a similar function: `strlen`.
+Run `man strlen` to learn more.